LikeTheSalad/android-stem/README.md

 ### 2.1- How to know if it worked?

-After the task has run, now you will be able to access to the "resolved" strings where you'll that your placeholders have been replaced by the actual referenced values.
+After the task has run, now you will be able to access to the "resolved" strings where you'll see that your placeholders have been replaced by the actual referenced values.

 ### 2.2- Where can I find the resolved strings in my project?